someparty/someparty/source/articles/2020-04-12-waiting-for-something-to-happen.html.markdown

 [Listen: Botfly - "At Home With Alex" @ Bandcamp](https://botfly.bandcamp.com/album/at-home-with-alex "#")

 Ottawa trio [The Tenenbaums](http://thetenenbaums.bandcamp.com) recently shared a full-length titled *God damn it, you've got to be kind*.
-The low-fi, shout-along punk record's the result of over three years of recordings captured by Matt Post of [Deathsticks](https://buysomedeathsticks.bandcamp.com) and the [Not My Car](https://www.facebook.com/NotMyCarRecords/) label.
+The lo-fi, shout-along punk record's the result of over three years of recordings captured by Matt Post of [Deathsticks](https://buysomedeathsticks.bandcamp.com) and the [Not My Car](https://www.facebook.com/NotMyCarRecords/) label.

 The set follows the group's 2015 EP *We'll Always Have Milhouse*.